Action Station!

 A bold plan for the future

-Eastern Riverina Arts commissioned leading architecture firm Dunn Hillam to develop a heritage Masterplan for the station, with the goals of honouring the site’s heritage, and maximising its capacity to deliver both on our vision, and as a community facility for the people of Wagga Wagga into the future.
-We worked closely with Wagga City Council staff to ensure that the Station can support the broadest range of community activities and uses.
+Eastern Riverina Arts commissioned leading architecture firm Dunn Hillam to develop a heritage Masterplan for the station, with the goals of honouring the site’s heritage, and maximising its capacity to deliver as a community facility for the people of Wagga Wagga into the future.
+We worked closely with Wagga City Council to ensure that this plan serves the community for the long term.

 The Masterplan is a pathway to:

-Connect the two buildings and transform more of the ground floor into public spaces - galleries, meeting and workshop rooms and events spaces.
+Connecting the two buildings and transform more of the ground floor into public spaces - galleries, meeting/workshop rooms and events spaces.

 Improved amenity